A Journey Through the Alps: Insights and Strengths for Nurses

 Photo by Heidi Fin on Unsplash

 While pursuing my doctor of nursing practice degree, I began performing research on the impact of recognizing one’s purpose on job satisfaction and work engagement.
 Defining your purpose can be challenging.
-Simply saying “I am a labor and delivery nurse” doesn’t describe […]
+Simply saying “I am a labor and delivery nurse” doesn’t describe who […]

 2023-10-16T14:58:02-04:00October 16th, 2023|career, nursing career, wellness|2 Comments